Click to Call for Mobile Users - 800-515-0496

 So why would we be accepting of the government's paternalistic stance claiming that they know better than us, as to how we might be harmed?
 There is possible harm in everyday life, from crossing the street to eating a peach.
 You can drown in a tea spoon of water and be electrocuted turning on a light.
 Yet, the government allows us and expects us to navigate life and make our own decisions based on the potential risks.
 And rightly so.
 But, when it comes to the possible harm that could be done by a non-lawyer document preparer, our government is there to [ostensibly] protect consumers from potential possible harm.

-Absent any consumer complaint; and despite no evidence of harm -- the very fact that there may be potential harm is cause enough for the Florida Bar to unleash their power against document preparers.
+Absent any consumer complaint; and despite no evidence of harm -- the very fact that there could be potential harm is cause enough for the Florida Bar to unleash their power against document preparers.
 And their power is considerable.
 According to the "2012 Survey of Unlicensed Practice of Law Committees" the Florida Bar has the largest annual budget of any state for prosecution and investigation of the unauthorized practice of law (UPL) -- an astounding 1.6 million.

 An inadvertent mistake of language in advertising, a document preparer referring to himself as a paralegal, can trigger an investigation.
 The letter from the Florida Bar typically begins - you may be engaging in the unauthorized practice of law ... and continues to explain that UPL is a third degree felony with fines up to $5000 per incident and up to five years in prison.
 Intimidating and frightening to a document preparer whose only crime was to call himself a paralegal.